renovate-bot/khulnasoft-lab-_-vul-operator/README.md

 # Introduction

-There are lots of security tools in the cloud native world, created by KhulnaSoft and by others, for identifying and informing users about security issues in Kubernetes workloads and infrastructure components.
+There are lots of security tools in the cloud native world, created by Khulnasoft and by others, for identifying and informing users about security issues in Kubernetes workloads and infrastructure components.
 However powerful and useful they might be, they tend to sit alongside Kubernetes, with each new product requiring users to learn a separate set of commands and installation steps in order to operate them and find critical security information.